igor

 Publications and Preprints

-A few representative results and highlights include:
+A few representative results include:

 - Showing that the design of provably correct learning algorithms requires progress in computational complexity theory.
+See these slides for an overview.

 - Establishing new complexity bounds for graph connectivity, addition, and symmetric functions in the setting of bounded-depth circuits.

 - Investigation of a hardness magnification phenomenon under which minor extensions of known complexity lower bounds lead to breakthroughs.
+See these slides for an overview.

 - Showing that some theories of arithmetic cannot prove the easiness and the hardness of computational problems.
+See these slides for an overview.

 - A proof that infinitely many prime numbers have succinct and efficient probabilistic representations.
 See this related survey on probabilistic Kolmogorov complexity.